AndrewRussellNet/FNA-Template/README.md

 You will also need to add FNA itself.
 Place the following directories at the same level as the solution file (note case sensitivity):

 - **"FNA"** containing the FNA project from https://github.com/FNA-XNA/FNA
-- **"FNALibs"** containing the FNA libraries from http://fna.flibitijibibo.com/archive/fnalibs.tar.bz2
+- **"fnalibs"** containing the FNA libraries from http://fna.flibitijibibo.com/archive/fnalibs.tar.bz2

 At this point you should be able to open and build the solution.
 On Windows you can now run and debug the FNATemplate project.
 On Linux/macOS there is an additional step to run it in the debugger (instructions below).